appuio/techlab/labs/05_create_route.md

-# Lab 5: Make our service available online with routes
+# Lab 5: Creating Routes

 In this lab we will make the application from [Lab 4](04_deploy_dockerimage.md) accessible **http** from the Internet.